5 months ago…

 She looked at me quizzically.
 “You’re the principal.”

-My heart sunk.
+My heart sank.
 I hate disappointing nice people.

 “Tonight I’m just making sure things go well,” I tried.
 She wasn’t buying it.